Accusative case: German

 Some German pronouns also change in the accusative case.

 The accusative case is also used after particular German prepositions.
 These include bis, durch, für, gegen, ohne, um, after which the accusative case is always used, and an, auf, hinter, in, neben, über, unter, vor, zwischen which can govern either the accusative or the dative.
 The latter prepositions take the accusative when motion or action is specified (being done into/onto the space), but take the dative when location is specified (being done in/on that space).
 These prepositions are also used in conjunction with certain verbs, in which case it is the verb in question which governs whether the accusative or dative should be used.

 Adjective endings also change in the accusative case.
 Another factor that determines the endings of adjectives is whether the adjective is being used after a definite article (the), after an indefinite article (a/an) or without any article before the adjective (many green apples).

 In German, the accusative case is also used for some adverbial expressions, mostly temporal ones, as in Diesen Abend bleibe ich daheim (This evening I'm staying at home), where diesen Abend is marked as accusative, although not a direct object.

 Russian

 In Russian, accusative is used not only to display the direct object of an action, but also to indicate the destination or goal of motion.
 It is also used with some prepositions.
 The prepositions в and на can both take accusative in situations where they are indicating the goal of a motion.

 In the masculine, Russian also distinguishes between animate and inanimate nouns with regard to the accusative; only the animates carry a marker in this case.

 The PIE accusative case has nearly eroded in Russian, merging with the genitive or the nominative in most declensions.
 Only singular first-declension nouns (ending in 'а', 'я', or 'ия') have a distinct accusative ('у', 'ю', or 'ию').

+Polish

+In Polish, the accusative case has two functions: showing the direct object of an action, and showing the goal of motion.

+Declination

+Inanimate masculine nouns in accusative case are usually written the same as in nominative case, whereas animate masculine nouns receive the ending -a.

+In addition to animate masculine nouns, some inanimate masculine nouns receive the ending -a in accusative case, namely: